Business & Integration IT Consultant

 Recording the testing process also provides insight into the performance of the application, including how quickly it responds to input requests.
 Passive testing provides both testers and the development team with a wealth of detailed information about how the software works.

-Exploratory testing usually takes the form of a “walkthrough” – the tester examines the software in the most efficient way possible.
-There is a variety of walkthroughs from which the team can choose, including:
+Exploratory testing usually takes the form of a “tour” – the tester examines the software in the most efficient way possible.
+There is a variety of tours from which the team can choose, including:

 This approach favours main application functionality, replicating exactly the way a normal user interacts with the software and uncovering problems that they would naturally find.